jessekingf/template-project-dotnet/README.md

 To allow a project to be packaged set `IsPackable` to true in the project settings.
 If all projects in the solution are to be packaged this can be set in `Directory.Build.props`.

-All other meta-data for the package will come from the common properties as well, except for the package description, which is generally project specific.
+All other meta-data for the package will come from the common properties as well, except for the package description, which is generally project-specific.

 Project settings: